 This article will explain why a person may get a swollen upper lip and the different treatment options that are available.

 The sections below will look at some potential causes of a swollen upper lip in more detail.

 According to the American College of Allergy, Asthma & Immunology, over 50 million people in the United States have allergies.

 Allergies occur when the immune system overreacts to a food, medication, material, or insect bite and treats it as a dangerous substance.

 An allergic reaction to food can take 2 hours to develop, but it may develop within minutes for some people.

 A person can be allergic to any type of food or substance.
-However, according to the Food and Drug Administration (FDA), eight particular types of food or ingredient make up approximately 90% of all reactions.
+However, according to the Food and Drug Administration (FDA), eight particular types of food or ingredient make up approximately

 - tree nuts